-- CO 1:Give argument related to limits, continuity and derivative of a function. - CO 2: Understand the concept of maxima and minima of a function of a single variable. - CO 3: Explain the significance of Roll's theorem, Mean Value theorem, and Taylor's and Maclaurin's theorem to find the expansions of functions. - CO 4: Demonstrate the geometrical meaning of integral calculus as an area and their uses in the determination of C.G & moments of inertia. - CO 5: Understand how to solve linear differential equations with constant coefficients and linear homogeneous and inhomogeneous differential equations of second order.
+CO 1: Understand the concept of limits, continuity and derivative of a function, maxima and minima of a function of a single variable

+CO 2: Explain the significance of Rolle's theorem, Mean Value theorem, Taylor's and Maclaurin's theorem and to find the expansions of functions.

+CO 3: Demonstrate the geometrical meaning of integral calculus as an area and their uses in the determination of C.G & moments of inertia.
-BACHELOR OF SCIENCE (HONURS) PHYSICS (SESSION 2021-22) SEMESTER-I

-COURSE CODE: BOPL-1335 MATHEMATICS-I

-Maximum Marks: 50 (External 40 + Internal 10) Examination Time: 3 Hours Pass Marks: 35% Total Teaching hours: 60
+CO 4: Understand how to solve linear differential equations with constant coefficients and linear homogeneous and inhomogeneous differential equations of second order.

+Bachelor of Science (Honours) Physics Semester-I Session: 2022-23 Course Title: Mathematics-I Course Code: BOPL-1335

+Max.Marks:50 Theory:40 CA:10